Click here to subscribe to my free fortnightly Life Coaching Accelerators, for insider coaching tips.

 This made me feel somewhat resentful, undervalued and cheated.
 Not the best place to be coming from as a coach!

 Knowing what to charge for group coaching is often quite a dilemma.
 Again, it will depend on your niche and demographic.
-As with one-on-one coaching, for business and corporate groups you will be able to charge more than for say a community group with a low budget or a group from a low income demographic.
+As with one-on-one coaching groups you will be able to charge more than for say business or commercial groups than a community group with a low budget or a group from a low income demographic.

 Say you are providing a series of six one-on-one coaching sessions for $1200.
 For six group coaching sessions you could charge each participant 25% ($300) earning yourself $1800.
 In this scenario you need to aim for more than four in the group or you will only earn the same as coaching one-on-one.